Hypnosis: An Introduction and A lot of Information – Moose and Doc

 (ii) The Unconscious Mind

 The physical processes controlled by the unconscious are the easiest to understand.
-A good example of this is respiration; we do not go about our day thinking ‘breathe in’, ‘breathe out’ or even ‘I am breathing in’ or ‘I am breathing out’.
+A good example of this is respiration.
+We do not go about our day thinking ‘breathe in’, ‘breathe out’ or even ‘I am breathing in’ or ‘I am breathing out’.

 I like the image of a river to illustrate the two concepts of mind.
 The surface of the river can be likened to the conscious mind.

-It processes and reflects it’s immediate surroundings whilst maintaining a constant flow (of thoughts).
+The river surface processes and reflects it’s immediate surroundings whilst maintaining a constant flow (of thoughts).